 Located steps away from London’s downtown core and nestled right along the Thames River, Gibbons Park is a runner’s paradise.
 Offering the option of both grass and pavement running terrain, the park also has a splash pad as well as water fountains and an indoor washroom facility.
 This park is a favourite practice location for Western University’s varsity cross country teams in the fall months, so watch out for wild Mustangs running around!
 For a map of the park, please click here.

 Calling all trail runners!
 If you are tired of running on the unforgiving concrete surfaces of the roads and sidewalks, Fanshawe Conservation Area is the destination for you.
 With three different trail loops to choose from, runners can choose to stay on a smaller loop, or take on the twenty kilometre Fanshawe Lake trail that circles all the way around the Fanshawe Reservoir.
-This could be the perfect spot for a long training run for those with sights on a fall marathon.
+This could be the perfect spot for a long training run for runners with sights on a fall marathon.
 For a map of the park trails, please click here.

 The Thames Valley Parkway is a great running option from a variety of locations across the city, as the parkway spans for forty kilometres.
 The parkway hugs the Thames River and winds its way through the aforementioned Springbank Park & Gibbons Park.
 The two-way path is paved, making it ideal for runners who are looking for a consistent surface for the duration of their run.
 For a map of the parkway, please click here.

 Arguably London’s biggest hidden running gem, this trail is a five kilometre stretch of pure running bliss.
 The winding dirt trail offers a more challenging terrain with its rolling hills that climb up and down the banks of the Thames River.
 Accessing this trail should be done from one of the official access points, which can be found by clicking here.
 For more information on Kains Woods, check out another one of our blogs by clicking here.